SDSURocketProject/Git-Workshop/GITLAB.md

 # GitLab Website Usage

+Note about cloning from out GitLab instance:

+Because of heavy restrictions on networking on our server put on us by SDSU ITSO, our Rocket.Chat instance cannot coexist with the http availability of the GitLab instance.
+Due to this, the GitLab instance is only available via https.
+Zack is negotiating with the school to make the GitLab instance available via ssh.

+In order to clone a repo, you must use https.
+To do this, use the http clone url provided by the website, then change the http at the beginning to https.
+That change will be kept, and will only need to be made while cloning.

 ## Issues

 Anyone can file an issue to a repo.
 An issue doesn't necessarily need to be an "issue," they are just used